Asiya18/TASK-1/README.md

 Features

-Responsive Design.
+-Responsive Design.

-clean code and improved readability.
+-clean code and improved readability.

-flexible and Scalable code that we can add new features easily.
+-flexible and Scalable code that we can add new features easily.

-Smooth Transations.
+-Smooth Transations.

-Hardcode Avoided.
+-Hardcode Avoided.

 Deployment link :https://asiya18.github.io/TASK-1/